-All divorce cases are sad and unfortunate in their way.
+All divorce cases are unfortunate in their way.
 I can think of many divorces where good people with children and extended families that love them could not make their marriage work for various reasons.
-Otherwise happy and productive households work torn in half because husband and wife had differences that they could not sort through.
-At this point in our lives, we have all experienced divorce in one way or another even if we have not gotten divorced ourselves.
+Otherwise, happy and productive households work torn in half because husband and wife had differences that they could not sort through.
+At this point in our lives, we have all experienced divorce in one way or another, even if we have not gotten divorced ourselves.

-There are some common threads too many divorces but one very unfortunate circumstance surrounding many divorces, especially during difficult economic or stressful times, is domestic violence.
+There are some common threads too many divorces, but domestic violence is one unfortunate circumstance surrounding many divorces, especially during difficult economic or stressful times.
 The pandemic has seen many tangential results occur not directly related to the illness itself.
-One of those results of the pandemic that has risen sharply is the incidents of domestic violence in our country across the world.
+One of those results of the pandemic that has risen sharply is domestic violence incidents in our country across the world.
 Stress, money concerns, being forced to be in close quarters with a domestic abuser, and fear over illness itself are all factors that I believe are relevant to the increase in domestic violence that we have seen over the past year.

 There are resources available through various hotlines, both locally and nationally, that you can utilize to share your information with others who can help you.
 The national domestic violence hotline is a one 800 number That allows you to get in touch with someone that can provide personalized information and help to you based on your circumstances.
 The hotline places your safety above all else and commits to making every contact to the hotline based on personalized service.

 The National Domestic Violence Hotline is contacted by persons like you who may be in a dangerous situation with an abusive spouse or partner, parents or relatives of the abused, or even concerned friends or extended relatives.
 Specific policies and procedures are in place that will help the person speaking to you from the hotline understand more about your circumstances and provide useful and specially tailored information that can help you in whatever circumstance you find yourself in.